adresolo/adresolo/README.md

 - **Computer Vision**: Passionate about teaching machines to see and interpret the world as we do, from image classification to object detection and beyond.

 ### Get in Touch

-Feel free to reach out if you'd like to collaborate on a project, discuss the latest advancements in AI, or just chat about machine learning in general!

 - **Email**: [sologub.a@mailbox.org](mailto:sologub.a@mailbox.org)
 - **LinkedIn**: [My LinkedIn Profile](https://www.linkedin.com/in/adresolo/)